Alternate Monk

 3rd-level Way of the Shadow Arts feature

-You gain darkvision out to a radius of 60 feet.
-If you already have darkvision, its range increases by 30 feet.
+If you already have Darkvision from your race or another feature, its range increases by 30 feet.

 Shadow Techniques